 - Go to https://olcm.oasis.unc.edu/ to submit your independent study proposal.
 You can refer to this help document for step-by-step instructions.
 Choose the course number according to whether your independent study will be in English (ASIA 496), Arabic (ARAB 496), Chinese (CHIN 496), Hindi-Urdu (HNUR 496), Japanese (JAPN 496), or Korean (KOR 496).

-Once you have submitted your proposal, it will route to the professor for approval, and then on to the department’s independent study coordinator (in our case, that’s our Associate Chair/Director of Undergraduate Studies) for final approval.
+Once you have submitted your proposal, it will route to the professor for approval, and then on to the department’s independent study coordinator (in DAMES, that’s the Director of Undergraduate Studies for undergrads and the Director of Graduate Studies for grad students) for final approval.
 Then you will be enrolled in the appropriate course section.